ivannovak/Todo/README.md

 Todo
 ====

-The Parse Todo app converted to use Require.js
+The Parse Todo app converted to use Require.js using Yeoman generated components.